jestjs/jest/docs/Es6ClassMocks.md

 ```

 ### Simple mock using module factory parameter
-The module factory function passed to `jest.mock(path, moduleFactory)`
+The module factory function passed to `jest.mock(path, moduleFactory)` can be a HOF that returns a function*.
-or `mockImplementation()` **** Is this true?
-can be a HOF that returns a function.
 This will allow calling `new` on the mock.
 Again, this allows you to inject different behavior for testing, but does not provide a way to spy on calls.

 #### * Module factory function must return a function
 In order to mock a constructor function, the module factory must return a constructor function.
 In other words, the module factory must be a function that returns a function - a higher-order function (HOF).